vagrant202/animation-login-register/README.md

-these content not origin just for learning!
+This content is not originally just for learning!